SystemDiagnosticss/neo_navigation/README.md

 ## Development

 ### Setup
-Neo_navigation packages use colcon for building code.
+neo_navigation packages use colcon for building code.
 So first of all you need to prepare colcon workspace:

 ```
 $ mkdir -p ros2_ws/src